dashi12329/STATS-765/README.md

 This is the project of STATS 765.

-A Shiny Dashborad of Bus Punctuality in Auckland.
+A Shiny Dashboard of Bus Punctuality in Auckland.